JuliaML/LossFunctions.jl/docs/losses/interface.rst

    preallocated `buffer`, which has to be of the appropriate size.

-   In the case that the two parameters `targets` and `outputs` are arrays with a different number of dimensions, broadcast will be performed.
+   In the case that the two parameters, `targets` and `outputs`, are arrays with a different number of dimensions, broadcast will be performed.
 Note that the given parameters are expected to have the same size in the dimensions they share.

    Note: This function should always be type-stable.
 If it isn't, you likely found a bug.